You Are Not Alone: Advice, Help and Resources for Suicide Prevention and Mental Health Awareness

 5 Ways to Help Your Kids Take Charge of Their Mental Health

-Here are 5 important steps to positive mental health for teens:
+Here are 5 crucial steps to positive mental health for teens:

 • Get enough sleep